 In contrast to a R/ECAP, a racially concentrated area of affluence (RCAA) is defined as a census tract in which 80 percent or more of the population is White and has a median income greater than \$125,000 annually.
 According to HCD's AFFH Data Viewer, the southern portion of the City (Census Tract 451.25) is considered a RCAA.
 It is important to note that this census tract contains only a small number of residential units in Indian Wells.
-The tract is predominately comprised of the Santa Rosa Mountains open space area and extends into neighboring Paim Desert, La Quinta, and unincorporated Riverside County.
+The tract is predominately comprised of the Santa Rosa Mountains open space area and extends into neighboring Palm Desert, La Quinta, and unincorporated Riverside County.
 The residential units in this tract are part of several golf course communities in the area.
 This follows the regional trend of RCAAs in the SCAG region, which are mostly located in coastal communities, with pockets of RCAAs located in more affluent rural inland areas where vacation homes, gated communities, and estates are more common.
 Other RCAAs near Indian Wells include portions of La Quinta and Rancho Mirage, as well as portions of unincorporated Riverside County.

--Table 6-4 looks at the median household incomes of White, non-Hispanic residents in Indian Wells, as well as the Riverside County as a whole.
+Table 6-4 looks at the median household incomes of White, non-Hispanic residents in Indian Wells, as well as Riverside County as a whole.
 As shown in Table 6-4, there is significantly less difference in median income between White households and all households in the City when compared to the County.
 However, since over 90% of households in Indian Wells are White, compared to only 35.9% in the County, this is to be expected.
 Households from the second largest racial/ethnic group in Indian Wells, persons of Hispanic or Latino origin, have much higher median incomes than Hispanic/Latino households in the County.
 This suggests that affluence in Indian Wells is not exclusive to Whites.
 Additionally, while Indian Wells is overall an affluent community, due to the fixed income of many of the older residents, household incomes are lower than would be "expected" from an affluent community.
 Consequently, some older residents may be cost burdened and have trouble affording necessities such as food, housing, and medical care.
-There are no areas of Indian Wells that qualify as a RCAA.
-Most RCAAs in the SCAG region are located in coastal communities while inland suburban communities do not reflect this pattern.
-While technically there are no RCAAs in Indian Wells, Indian Wells is a very affluent community.
-However, due to the fixed income of many older residents, technically the household incomes are lower than would be "expected" for an affluent community which has resulted in the misconception that there are not concentrated areas of affluence in Indian Wells, which there are.
 The Housing Plan includes programs to encourage increased diversity and housing opportunities in the City and to provide education related to fair housing rights.
 This includes Program 3, Production of New Housing Units, in which the City will continue to provide incentives and flexibility in development standards to encourage affordable housing development.
-Additionally, tThe City will collaborate with housing developers to seek state, federal, and other appropriate funds and incentives targeted for the development of housing affordable to extremely low-income households through this strategy and the strategy developed in Program 6 of the Housing Plan.
+Additionally, the City will collaborate with housing developers to seek state, federal, and other appropriate funds and incentives targeted for the development of housing affordable to extremely low-income households through this strategy and the strategy developed in Program 6 of the Housing Plan.